stringparser/evented-stack/README.md

   * One should be able to switch the events on and off.
-  * set and get methods to store simple data between layers of the stack. f
+  * set and get methods to store simple data between layers of the stack.

 Defaults:

   * For iterative methods such as `forEach`, events are emitted.
-See below for more information on this.
+See below example for more information on this.

 <b>Note</b>: right you can push everything to the stack.
 In the future